BossEmma/HTML-TYPING-EFFECT/README.md

-# HTML TYPE EFFECT
+# HTML-TYPING-EFFECT
-  HTML TYPE EFFECT is a lightweight JavaScript library for creating a typing effect on web pages.
+  HTML-TYPE-EFFECT is a lightweight JavaScript library for creating a typing effect on web pages.

 ## Demo:
   Coming soon...